dmats97/drawimage-demo/README.md

 # drawimage-demo
 Draw image from spritesheet built by tex3ds.<br>
-This program import spritesheet but don't treat graphics as sprites.
+This program import spritesheet but don't treat graphics as sprites.<br>

+Image borrowed from www.pakutaso.com